Travis Oliphant: Professional career

-NumPy and SciPy
+After departing Anaconda in 2017, Oliphant founded Quansight, a services and consulting firm focused on supporting open source technologies in enterprise settings.
+In 2019, he launched OpenTeams, a platform aimed at helping companies build and manage open-source-based AI infrastructure.
+As of 2025, he serves as its president.
+Oliphant serves on the Board of Directors of OSS Risk Guard, Inc.

+In 2025, OpenTeams acquired the AI consulting division of Quansight, including its core engineering team.
+As part of the transition, former Quansight CTO Dharhas Pothina joined OpenTeams as its new CTO.

+In February 2025, Oliphant co-founded the Open Source AI Foundation (O-SAIF) alongside Brittany Kaiser, known for her role in the Cambridge Analytica case, and former Wyoming legislator Tyler Lindholm.

+Works

 In 2005, Oliphant created NumPy, which unified earlier numerical libraries such as Numeric and numarray.
 NumPy has since become a core component of the Python ecosystem, widely used in scientific computing, machine learning, and data science.
 He also contributed to the development of SciPy, expanding Python's capabilities for applied mathematics, signal processing, and statistical analysis.

-NumFOCUS

 In 2012, Oliphant co-founded NumFOCUS, a nonprofit that supports the open-source scientific computing community.
 He remains active on its advisory board.
 In 2012, he co-founded Continuum Analytics (renamed Anaconda Inc. in 2017), where he served as CEO until 2017.
-The company developed the Anaconda distribution, a widely used platform for managing Python environments and data science tools.

 Under Oliphant's leadership, Continuum Analytics raised $24 million in Series A funding in 2015 and received funding from DARPA to develop GPU-accelerated extensions to Python for high-performance computing.